-- This trope is mostly played straight in Echo Bazaar, with the exception of the Admired quality, which will drop over time.
+- This trope is mostly played straight in Fallen London, with the exception of the Making Waves quality which drops every week and Notability which will drop too if Making Waves is lower than it.

 - A variation: the Chao virtual pets in the Sonic Adventure series have values and experience levels for each of their stats.
 Feeding them certain fruits and letting them play with animals (not including yourself) will raise their experience in some stats and lower them in other stats.
 However, the experience level of a stat cannot drop below what was necessary to previously level up that stat.
 This creates the interesting situation where it's actually not beneficial to be balanced in what items you give, instead spamming a whole lot of one item and then, once the stat in question levels up, spamming another.

 - In NetHack stats can be exercised and abused, causing them to rise and fall accordingly.
 For example, starving makes you feel weak, eventually causing your strength to deplete.
 However, losses due to abuse are considered the same thing as stat drains from monsters, and can therefore be "cured" in certain ways.
 Memorizing a spell from a spellbook imparts it to memory for a fixed amount of time, after which is must be re-memorized.
 In the spin-off Slash'EM, however, reading a spellbook commits it to memory for a much shorter amount of time, but every time you cast the spell boosts how long it will stay memorized, so a spell you use all the time will only need to be memorized once, while spells that are rarely used will quickly fade from memory.

 - Starting in DF2010, Dwarf Fortress implements a very rough system of skill decay: a dwarf who doesn't use a skill for a while will become "rusty", and then "very rusty".
 A dwarf who stays "very rusty" for too long will suffer permanent experience loss in that skill.